The first part of a satirical duology by Ilia Ilf and Eugeny Petrov.

 forces Kisa ("Kitty", Vorobyaninov's funny childhood nickname

-, which Bender prefers) to partner with him, they set off to track down the chairs.
+, which Bender prefers to long "Ippolit") to partner with him, they set off to track down the chairs.
 This ultimately helps Kisa, who doesn't possess Bender's charm

 and is not as street-smart.